Johannes Naumann: Defense of the Reich

 The United States Army Air Forces (USAAF) VIII Bomber Command, later renamed to Eighth Air Force, had begun its regular combat operations on 17 August 1942.
 On 6 September, VIII Bomber Command targeted the airfield at Wizernes and Abbeville Airfield, escorted by RAF Spitfire fighters.
 At 18:54, Naumann claimed a No. 402 Squadron Spitfire shot down north of Hallencourt.
 On 20 September, Naumann was transferred from 4.
 Staffel to 6.
 Staffel where he was appointed Staffelkapitän (squadron leader).
 He succeeded Oberleutnant Theo Lindemann who was transferred.

 During the Schweinfurt-Regensburg mission on 17 August 1943, Naumann shot down an escorting Republic P-47 Thunderbolt fighter of the 56th Fighter Group 10 km west of Liège.
 That day, Gruppenkommandeur Wilhelm-Ferdinand Galland was killed in action.
 Galland was temporarily succeeded by Naumann until Oberstleutnant Johannes Seifert took command on II.
 Gruppe on 9 September.
 During this brief period, command of 6.
 Staffel was given to Oberleutnant Waldemar Radener.
 On 1 October, as part of the group expansion from three Staffeln per Gruppe to four Staffeln per Gruppe, Naumann's 6.
 Staffel was renamed to 7.
 Staffel.
 On 9 February 1944, Naumann again temporarily took command of II.
 Gruppe.
 Its former commander, Major Wilhelm Gäth had been wounded in combat on 14 January and was grounded.
 Naumann was officially appointed Gruppenkommandeur of II.
 Gruppe on 2 March.
 On 14 October, during the second Schweinfurt raid also called "Black Thursday", Naumann claimed his fifth heavy bomber, a B-17 bomber shot down near Domburg.

-On 1 September 1944, Naumann was transferred to take command of II.
+On 23 June 1944, Naumann was shot down by anti-aircraft artillery during the pursuit of a Spitfire fighter.
+He managed to bail out injured while his Focke-Wulf Fw 190 A-8 (Werknummer 730425—factory number) crashed south-southwest of Caen.
+Subsequently, command of II.
+Gruppe was given the Hauptmann Emil Lang.
+On 1 September following his convalescence, Naumann was given command of II.
 Gruppe of Jagdgeschwader 6 (JG 6—6th Fighter Wing).
 He replaced Hauptmann Willi Elstermann who had been transferred.
+Naumann was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 9 November.
+On 17 December, the bulk of the Gruppe relocated to Quakenbrück while Naumann took his Gruppenstab (headquarters unit) to Vechta for participation in the Ardennes Offensive.